studyathome-internationally/hub/docs/courses/embedded-systems/README.md

 ### Equipment

 - Laptop with Internet Browser
-- Hardware will be provided by the university
+- Hardware will be provided by the University of Applied Sciences Technikum and sent by mail to the virtual students.